xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/Endpoint.md

 host.
 Ethernet interfaces usually have names like *eth0*, *wlan0*, *eth1:17*, *le0* or a plain text name in Windows.

-To find out which services already use ports (so ArangoDB can't bind them anymore), you can use the
+To find out which services already use ports (so AvocadoDB can't bind them anymore), you can use the
 [netstat command](http://en.wikipedia.org/wiki/Netstat)
 (it behaves a little different on each platform, run it with *-lnpt* on Linux, *-p tcp* on MacOSX or with *-an* on windows for valuable information).

-ArangoDB can also do a so called *broadcast bind* using *tcp://0.0.0.0:8529*.
+AvocadoDB can also do a so called *broadcast bind* using *tcp://0.0.0.0:8529*.
 This way it will be reachable on all interfaces of the host.
 This may be useful on development systems that frequently change their network setup like laptops.

 ### Special note on IPv6 link-local addresses

-ArangoDB can also listen to IPv6 link-local addresses via adding the zone ID to the IPv6 address in the form `[ipv6-link-local-address%zone-id]`.
+AvocadoDB can also listen to IPv6 link-local addresses via adding the zone ID to the IPv6 address in the form `[ipv6-link-local-address%zone-id]`.
 However, what you probably instead want is to bind to a local IPv6 address.
 Local IPv6 addresses start with `fd`.
 If you only see a `fe80:` IPv6 address in your